jmvlangen/modular-method-package/README.md

 respectively.
 Furthermore most examples require the testing to be executed with the top level directory (the directory this README file is in) as the Python path for cross references to work correctly.
-For convenience the script *test.sh* has been added that sets all these options automatically when executed in the top level directory.
+For convenience the script `test.sh` has been added that sets all these options automatically when executed in the top level directory.

+Note that the optione *-m* has been removed from recent versions of SageMath.
+If the `./test.sh` script fails in the examples below, replace it with `sage -t -T 0` instead.
+Further note that some of the tests are known to fail in SageMath version 9.3 due to changes in printing and the ordering of generators.

 For example to test all examples in the code you could type